jooyounggkim/jooyounggkim.github.io/_comps-collection/README.md

 toc_sticky: false
 toc_label: Topics
 ---

-# Comprehensive-Exam
+Hey!
+Nothing to see here.
-place to organize comprehensive exam documents
+It's just a curated (and by no means comprehensive) list of papers summarized for my comprehensive exam (March 2020).

-A curated list of papers summarized for my comprehensive exam.
-Organized by topic, author, or publication date
+Publications are organized by year.
+I abandoned this method after a while so that's why there aren't summaries for each publication.

 ## Table of Contents
 * [Papers sorted in chronological order](#papers-sorted-in-chronological-order)